 To make South Beach Black Bean Spread, in the bowl of a food processor combine black beans, pickles, garlic, rum, lime juice, and mayonnaise; process until well combined.
 Refrigerate until serving.

 To make Grilled Tomatoes, brush tomato with oil.
 Place on grill for 2 minutes per side.
 Remove from grill.

 Heat 2 large fireproof skillets on the grill over medium-high heat.
 To assemble the burgers, place a generous amount of South Beach Black Bean Spread on the cut sides of the buns.
-On each bun bottom, place an equal amount of plantain chips, a patty with cheese on top, and a slice of tomato.
+On each bun bottom, place an equal amount of plantain chips, and a patty with cheese on top.
 Add the bun tops.
 Place 3 of the burgers in one of the skillets and use the back of the other skillet to press down on the 3 burgers (to simulate a panini press).
 Press down for 1 to 1 and half minutes.
 Remove the burgers and repeat with the remaining 3 burgers.
 Serve.

 Makes 6 burgers.